simizicee/starter-academic/content/authors/admin/_index.md

   - course: M.S. in Economics
     institution: University of Illinois, Urbana-Champaign
     year: 2013
-  - course: B.A. in International Business & English
+  - course: B.A. in International Business
     institution: Huazhong Univeristy of Science and Technology
     year: 2012